raystack/meteor/docs/docs/roadmap.md

 This means:

-- **Entity resolution across sources.** The same logical table appears in BigQuery, dbt, Tableau, and Airflow.
-Today, Meteor emits four separate assets.
-It should recognize these as one entity with four facets and merge them before delivery.
-Compass stores resolved entities, but Meteor is the one that sees all sources and does the resolution.
+- **Rich observations from every source.** The same logical table appears in BigQuery, dbt, Tableau, and Airflow.
+Meteor emits observations from each source with enough context — URNs, schemas, names, service identifiers — for Compass to resolve them into unified entities.
+Meteor doesn't need to know what's already in the graph.
+It delivers what it finds.
+Compass, which holds the full graph, handles entity resolution and deduplication.
 - **Richer relationship types.** Lineage (upstream/downstream) is one relationship.
 Ownership, read-access, produced-by, documented-in, tested-by, derived-from — these all matter for AI reasoning.
 Extractors should capture these relationships at the source, and the asset model should carry them.
 - **Temporal awareness.** Meteor should track what changed between extraction runs.
 Schema evolution, ownership transfers, new assets, removed assets.
 Delivering deltas rather than full snapshots makes the downstream graph fresher and the pipeline more efficient.